code-for-india/procurement-spyder/README.md

 these contracts we’re investing in, even when they represent large amounts of public money meant for their neighbourhood.

-* Citizen oversight of who gets this money to do what and where can deter corruption and improve quality of delivery.
+1. Citizen oversight of who gets this money to do what and where can deter corruption and improve quality of delivery.

-* Knowledge of upcoming tender notices can create a level playing field for private sector, and be a useful resource for business owners.
+2. Knowledge of upcoming tender notices can create a level playing field for private sector, and be a useful resource for business owners.

+Here we are solving second problem.

 ### Install dependencies